Summer Youth Program Fund

-Indy Summer Youth Programs are supported through the Summer Youth Program Fund, a collaboration between The Indianapolis Foundation, a CICF affiliate, and 10 funders in Marion County.
-For summer 2021, the fund awarded $2,967,239 to support 198 programs, with an average grant size of $14,986.
-Since 1995, the funding collaborative has awarded more than $52 million to support summer youth programs for Marion County youth.
+Indy Summer Youth Programs are supported through the Summer Youth Program Fund, a collaboration between The Indianapolis Foundation, a CICF affiliate, and eight other funders in Marion County.
+For summer 2023, the fund awarded $3,361,800 to support 224 programs, with an average grant size of $15,008.
+Since 1995, the funding collaborative has awarded more than $58 million to support summer youth programs for Marion County youth.

 Indy Summer Youth Programs focus on providing safe and positive experiences for children and teens, ages 4 to 24, at little or no cost to families.
 Grants support overnight programs, day programs, academic and artistic enrichment, and youth employment.
-Recipients represent organizations ranging from religious congregations and area community centers to theaters and parks that offer sports, overnight camping, arts, community service and tutoring.
+Recipients represent religious congregations and area community centers to theaters and parks that offer sports, overnight camping, arts, community service, and tutoring.

 The Indianapolis Foundation and Lilly Endowment Inc. manage its grantmaking and other activities.

-Funding partners include: Allen Whitehill Clowes Charitable Foundation Inc.; Christel DeHaan Family Foundation; City of Indianapolis DMD; Indiana University Health; Lilly Endowment Inc.; Nina Mason Pulliam Charitable Trust; The Clowes Fund Inc.; The Indianapolis Foundation; Arthur Dean Family Foundation; and The Indianapolis Foundation Library Fund
+Funding partners include: Allen Whitehill Clowes Charitable Foundation Inc.; Arthur Dean Family Foundation; City of Indianapolis DMD; Indiana University Health; Lilly Endowment Inc.; Nina Mason Pulliam Charitable Trust; The Clowes Fund Inc.; The Indianapolis Foundation; and The Indianapolis Foundation Library Fund

 Two types of grants are available, program support and capital support.

 Program grants support summer programs for Marion County youth that provide safe spaces to study, read, learn, connect with friends, play sports, and engage in emotional and educational enrichment.
 Programs must be for the exclusive benefit of Marion County youth.
 Grants can support costs such as staffing, program materials, healthy meals and snacks, scholarships that keep programs free or low-cost, and more.
 Eligible organizations must be tax-exempt or have a fiscal sponsor.
-Representatives of all ten funders review all of the program grant applications and make decisions according to their priorities; grant-seekers submit one application to reach ten funders.
+This PDF overviews funder priorities and the elements of what makes a strong proposal.

 HOW TO APPLY